George Wolf

 George Wolf (August 12, 1777 – March 11, 1840) was the seventh governor of Pennsylvania from 1829 to 1835.
 On June 29, 1888, he was recognized as the "father of the public-school system" in Pennsylvania by the erection of a memorial gateway at Easton.

-Biography

-Early years
+Early life and education

-Wolf was born in Allen Township, Pennsylvania.
-His parents, George and Mary Wolf, had immigrated from Alsace, then a province of the Holy Roman Empire, in 1751.
-George Wolf was educated at a classical school, taught for some time, and then studied law.
+Wolf was born in Allen Township, Northampton County, Pennsylvania, in present-day Northampton County, Pennsylvania, to George and Mary Wolf, who immigrated to the United States from Alsace, then part of France, in 1751.
+Wolf was educated at a classical school, taught for some time, and then studied law.
 He was admitted to the bar in 1799 and commenced practice in Easton, Pennsylvania.

+Career

+Pennsylvania state politics

-He became a member of the Democratic Republican Party at the start of Thomas Jefferson's administration, and was appointed postmaster of Easton, which office he filled in 1802 and 1803.
-He was a clerk of the orphans' court of Northampton County, Pennsylvania, from 1803 to 1809.
-He was a member of the Pennsylvania House of Representatives in 1814.
+Wolf became a member of the Democratic Republican Party at the beginning of Thomas Jefferson's administration, and was appointed postmaster of Easton, where he served n 1802 and 1803.
+He was a clerk of the orphans' court of Northampton County, Pennsylvania, from 1803 to 1809, and a member of the Pennsylvania House of Representatives in 1814.